hyunjunian/Poor-Charlie-s-Almanack/en.md

 What Carson did was to approach the study of how to create X by turning the question backward—that is, by studying how to create non-X. The great algebraist, Jacobi, had exactly the same approach as Carson and was known for his constant repetition of one phrase: “Invert, always invert.”
 It is in the nature of things, as Jacobi knew, that many hard problems are best solved only when they are addressed backward.
 For instance, when almost everyone else was trying to revise the electromagnetic laws of Maxwell to be consistent with the motion laws of Newton, Einstein discovered special relativity as he made a 180-degree turn and revised Newton’s laws to fit Maxwell’s.

-> Many hard problems are best solved when they are addressed backward.
->

 It is my opinion, as a certified biography nut, that Charles Robert Darwin would have ranked near the middle of the Harvard School graduating class of 1986.
 Yet he is now famous in the history of science.
 This is precisely the type of example you should learn nothing from if bent on minimizing your results from your own endowment.

 Darwin’s result was due in large measure to his working method, which violated all my rules for misery and particularly emphasized a backward twist in that he always gave priority attention to evidence tending to disconfirm whatever cherished and hard-won theory he already had.
 In contrast, most people early achieve and later intensify a tendency to process new and disconfirming information so that any original conclusion remains intact.
 They become people of whom Philip Wylie observed, “You couldn’t squeeze a dime between what they already know and what they will never learn.”

 The life of Darwin demonstrates how a turtle may outrun a hare, aided by extreme objectivity, which helps the objective person end up like the only player without a blindfold in a game of Pin the Tail on the Donkey.

-> The life of Darwin demonstrates how a turtle may outrun a hare, aided by extreme objectivity.
->

 If you minimize objectivity, you ignore not only a lesson from Darwin but also one from Einstein.
 Einstein said that his successful theories came from “curiosity, concentration, perseverance, and self-criticism.”
 And by self-criticism, he meant the testing and destruction of his own well-loved ideas.